Bad Credit Buy to Let Mortgages

 The existence of previous Bad of Adverse Credit may have an impact on the options available.
 However, depending on the nature of the credit problems, there may still be some lenders willing to consider your situation.

 Our Specialist Brokers will review your credit report to establish what options may be available to you.

-Bad credit buy to let mortgage rates
+best buy to let mortgage rates with bad credit

 When you apply for a Buy to Let mortgage, lenders will carry out the same credit checks as when you are buying of remortgaging your own home.
 Recent adverse credit or low credit score may harm your chances of accessing the best mortgage deals and rates.

 However, there are now a number of lenders who will consider applications for borrowers with credit problems.
 These specialist lenders generally offer mortgages with a higher interest rate than traditional mainstream lenders.
 This does give the opportunity to still obtain a mortgage and once your credit profile has become ‘clean’, we would look to renegotiate a deal onto a more competitive rate.

 Bad credit buy to let mortgage lenders

 Similar to residential mortgages, the lenders dealing with mortgage applications where borrowers have bad credit are very specialist and not generally found on the high street.

 If you have had credit issues in the past it is important to approach the appropriate lenders rather than visiting a high street mainstream lender, which may result in refusal and have a further adverse effect on your credit file.

 By undertaking a review of your past credit problems together with your current financial position, we will hope to match your circumstances to a specific lender.